Dissolution of a Partnership

 - Behaves in such a way that it is not reasonably practical for the other partners to be in business with him.

-Negotiating the partnership dissolution is the best way.
-Often the partner’s relationship has broken down.
+Negotiating to dissolve a partnership is often the best way.
+Often the business relationship has broken down.
 Perhaps one or more partners intends to ask a court to dissolve the partnership.
 If all partners recognise the breakdown, agree an orderly dissolution, then all partners are more likely to:

 - Save time and money;